1aeo/AROIValidator/README.md

 # AROI Validator

-A web-based validation tool for evaluating AI responses using the Accuracy, Relevance, Objectivity, and Informativeness (AROI) framework.
+A validation tool for Tor relay operator proofs using the Accuracy, Relevance, Objectivity, and Informativeness (AROI) framework.
+Validates relay operator contact information through DNS and URI-based RSA proofs by querying the Tor network's Onionoo API.

 ## Quick Start